-This ‘otter check’ has been a part of my routine for two weeks now, I did it last year too because around this time of year otters start showing themselves more readily during the day.
+This ‘otter check’ has been a part of my routine for 2 weeks now, I did it last year too because around this time of year otters start showing themselves more readily during the day.
 And since otters like to hang around harbours, that’s where I do my checking:

 Today I chose Bay Bulls harbour for my otter check, I’ve seen them there before so I knew they might be around.
-After ten minutes of observation something surfaced in the harbour, not an otter, but a harbour seal:
+After 10 minutes of observation something surfaced in the harbour, not an otter, but a harbour seal:

 The seal kept me amused for a while as it swam back and forth, sometimes coming in close to get a better look at me.
 As I moved around the docks to explore different angles, a curious head poked up out of a hole right beside me, not an otter, but an American mink:

 Mink are great fun, they show no fear and they don’t mind getting close.

 Further out in the bay another shape emerged from the glare on the water, not an otter, but a loon.
 The big bird wandered into the harbour for one photo but didn’t stick around, it was only interested in diving for fish: